Thibaud Michaud

 In Proceedings of the 22th international SPIN symposium on model checking of software (SPIN’15)

-Abstract We propose several automata-based constructions that check whether a specification is stutter-invariant.
+We propose several automata-based constructions that check whether a specification is stutter-invariant.
 These constructions assume that a specification and its negation can be translated into Büchi automata, but aside from that, they are independent of the specification formalism.
 These transformations were inspired by a construction due to Holzmann and Kupferman, but that we broke down into two operations that can have different realizations, and that can be combined in different ways.
+As it turns out, implementing only one of these operations is needed to obtain a functional stutter-invariant check.
+Finally we have implemented these techniques in a tool so that users can easily check whether an LTL or PSL formula is stutter-invariant.

 Continue reading